giilbert/giilbert/README.md

 - **planner**:
     self explanatory
 - **quiz**:
-    a web app for teachers (or really anything) to give out quizzes to students
+    a web app for teachers (or really anyone) to give out quizzes to students

 <!--
 **giilbert/giilbert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.